Recycled Reads, 50-cent LPs...

 CDs for 50ç - $1 each, past few weeks...

 v/a - The Golden Apples of the SunDigable Planets - Reachin (A New Refutation of Time and Space)Isaac Hayes - Hot Buttered SoulJanet Jackson - JanetMinistry - In Case You Didn't Feel like Showing Up (Live)Mobb Deep - The Infamous...Massive Attack - Massive Attack EPPhilosopher's Stone - PreparationValet - Blood Is CleanWir - The First Letter

-― i genuinely thought when i first joined that he was the admin (ilxor), Tuesday, 20 September 2011 03:07 (1 year ago) Permalink
+― i genuinely thought when i first joined that he was the admin (ilxor), Tuesday, 20 September 2011 03:07 (six years ago) Permalink

 joe cuba sextet - bailadoresabove the law - time will revealpete rock & c.l. smooth - they reminisce over you (cover a little ragged)malcolm x speaksart blakey with the original jazz messengers - jazz odysseymax roach + 4 (trip re-issue)leaders of the new school - sobb story + international zone coasterzhigge - toss it upgeorge benson - good king badbilly cobham - shabazzfonda rae - last train to clarksvillethe evasions - all wrapped up raw silk - do it to the musicfirst choice - love thing (tee scott remix)